thomas-enzlein/msi_visual/README.md

 MSI-VISUAL is a python package for visualizing and interacting with MSI data.
 It is intended for both life science researchers that can use it from an interactive web app, as well as developers that can use the underlying algorithms in their own software.
 It includes:
-- A python library with multiple novel state of the art visualization and evaluation algorithms for MSI data.
+- A python library with multiple novel state of the art visualization, evaluation algorithms for MSI data, methods for statistical testing between different regions, tools for data extraction and normalization, and tools for visualizing region differences.
 - A web app (currently based on [streamlit](https://streamlit.io/)) for interactively visualizing MSI data, and performing statistical comparison between different regions, to map significant m/z values.